webyonet/react-native-android-location-services-dialog-box/README.md

     cancel: "NO",
     enableHighAccuracy: true, // true => GPS AND NETWORK PROVIDER, false => ONLY GPS PROVIDER
     showDialog: true, // false => Opens the Location access page directly
-    openLocationServices: true // false => Directly catch method is called if location services are turned off }).then(function(success) {
+    openLocationServices: true, // false => Directly catch method is called if location services are turned off
+    preventOutSideTouch: false, //true => To prevent the location services window from closing when it is clicked outside
+    preventBackClick: false //true => To prevent the location services popup from closing when it is clicked back button }).then(function(success) {
     console.log(success); // success => {alreadyEnabled: false, enabled: true, status: "enabled"}
 }).catch((error) => {